Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 # Results

-We now present the numerical results of our statistical models.
-A more thorough discussion of the real-world implications of these findings is provided in the **Discussion** section, and raw computer output is included in the **Appendix**.
+We herein present the numerical results of our statistical models.
+A more thorough discussion of the real-world implications of these findings is provided in the **Discussion** section, and raw computer output from Python's linearmodels library is available in the **Appendix**.

 ## Correlated Random-Effects (CRE)